Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Discussion

 In heat capacity measurements, we clearly showed that the magnetic entropy between 2 and 70~K is only $S=3/2$, not $S=2$ (Fig.~\ref{HC_4}) in both compounds.
 One might suggest that the reduction of the magnetic entropy in Fig.~\ref{HC_4} is led by the strong quantum fluctuations due to the frustrated magnetic exchanges~\cite{Zhong2019}.
-However, this seems less likely as the frustration indexes ($f$~=~$\vert\theta\vert$/$T_{1}$) are tiny in both compounds (Table~\ref{CW}), although we cannot completely rule out a possibility of a sizable magnetic entropy below 2~K. Instead, we point out that the magnetic entropy of the itinerant magnet~\cite{Wohlfarth1977} is much smaller than that of the localized magnets.
-A tiny fraction of the magnetic entropy can be released via the magnetic transition in the itinerant magnet; for instance, only 2\% of the $S=1/2$ magnetic entropy ($\Delta$S$_{\rm mag}~=~0.02R$\rm{ln}2) was reported for the weakly ferromagnetic metal ZrZn$_{2}$~\cite{Viswanathan1975}.
-Hence, it will be sensible to interpret that our heat capacity measurements detect the magnetic entropy dominantly released by the long-range magnetic order from the localized magnetic moment in both compounds.
-We note that Ref.\ \onlinecite{Nguyen2019} reported a puzzling magnetic entropy of \BNMO, which is much smaller than the values expected for both the $S=2$ and $S=3/2$ trimer.
-In our heat capacity measurements, we solved this issue by using optimally grown polycrystalline samples.
+However, this seems less likely as the frustration indexes ($f$~=~$\vert\theta\vert$/$T_{1}$) \cite{Ramirez2001} are tiny in both compounds, although we cannot completely rule out a possibility of a sizable magnetic entropy below 2~K. Note that highly frustrated magnetic materials usually reveal a large frustration factor, $f$~\cite{Balents2010}.

+As a more feasible explanation, we point out that the magnetic entropy of the itinerant magnet~\cite{Wohlfarth1977} is much smaller than that of the localized magnets.
+A tiny fraction of the magnetic entropy can be released via the magnetic transition in the itinerant magnet; for instance, only 2\% of the $S=1/2$ magnetic entropy ($\Delta$S$_{\rm mag}~=~0.02R$\rm{ln}2) was reported for the weakly ferromagnetic metal ZrZn$_{2}$~\cite{Wohlfarth1977, Viswanathan1975}.
+Hence it will be sensible to interpret that our heat capacity measurements detect the magnetic entropy dominantly released by the long-range magnetic order from the localized magnetic moment in both compounds.
+We note that Ref.~\cite{Nguyen2019} reported a puzzling magnetic entropy of \BNMO, which is much smaller than the values expected for both the $S=2$ and $S=3/2$ trimer.
+In our heat capacity measurements, we resolved this issue by using optimally grown polycrystalline samples.